Curtis LeMay: Early life

 LeMay was born in Columbus, Ohio, on November 15, 1906.
 LeMay was of English and distant French Huguenot heritage.
 His father, Erving Edwin LeMay, was at times an ironworker and general handyman, but he never held a job longer than a few months.
 His mother, Arizona Dove (née Carpenter) LeMay, did her best to hold her family together.
 With very limited income, his family moved around the country as his father looked for work, going as far as Montana and California.
 Eventually they returned to his native city of Columbus.
-LeMay attended Columbus public schools, graduating from Columbus South High School, and studied civil engineering at The Ohio State University.
+LeMay attended Columbus public schools, graduating from Columbus South High School, and studied civil engineering at Ohio State University.
 Working his way through college, he graduated with a bachelor's degree in civil engineering.
 While at Ohio State he was a member of the National Society of Pershing Rifles and the Professional Engineering Fraternity Theta Tau.